utkagit/redd-coin-core/README.md

 # Getting inside the container if needed :

+//first run the command:

+docker ps

-'docker ps'          #will show you the running docker containers - the first thing "f14fd4gf564x" (exmaple) is the container id
+//will show you the running docker containers - the first thing "f14fd4gf564x" (exmaple) is the container id
+//using this output, run the command:

-'docker exec -it f14fd4gf564x /bin/bash'
+docker exec -it f14fd4gf564x /bin/bash

-You'll find youself inside of the container - just remember that PID 1 - which means that the container will exit the moment you stop the reddcoin service
+//You'll find youself inside of the container - just remember that PID 1 - which means that the container will exit the moment you stop the reddcoin service